 The requirement subgraph of a DecisionService element is the directed graph composed of the DecisionService element itself and the union of the requirement subgraphs of all the Decision elements that are referenced by its encapsulatedDecisions and outputDecisions.

-An instance of DecisionService is said to be well-formed if and only if its requirement subgraph is acyclic, that is, that a DecisionService element SHALL not require itself, directly or indirectly.
+An instance of DecisionService is said to be well-formed if and only if its requirement subgraph is acyclic, that is, that a DecisionService element SHALL not require itself, directly or indirectly and if it is not involved directly in any Information Requirements .

 DecisionService inherits all the attributes and model associations from Invocable.
 Table 17 presents the additional attributes and model associations of the DecisionService element.